Ph.D., Duke University, 1994

 Office: Alumni 101

 In 1996 she published Women Writers in the United States: A Timeline of Literary, Cultural, and Social History (Oxford University Press).
 She co-authored a second book in 2010, Contemporary American Literature, 1970 to the Present, as part of the Research Guides to American Literature series (Bruccoli-Clark-Layman); it was named one of the Best Reference Works of 2010 by Library Journal.
 She has published articles on Pam Houston, Toni Morrison, and Mystery and Detective Fiction, and has delivered papers at over 30 conferences.
 She is currently working on a book-length project on Ojibwe writer and recent National Book Award winner Louise Erdrich.
-Edited and written with frequent collaborator Linda Trinh Moser, American Multicultural Identity will be published in 2014 by Salem Press in their Critical Insights series.
+Edited and written with frequent collaborator Linda Trinh Moser, American Multicultural Identity was published in 2014 by Salem Press in their Critical Insights series.
 It includes her article on the role of double-consciousness in Sherman Alexie’s The Absolutely True Diary of a Part-Time Indian.

 During her time at Bellarmine, Dr. West has taught both the early and the late survey of American Literature, Composition, and upper level courses in Contemporary American Fiction; American Modernism; Multicultural American Lit; Toni Morrison and Friends; the Native American Renaissance: Louise Erdrich and Sherman Alexie; Women’s Literature; Contemporary International Fiction; Twentieth-Century American Novel; IDC courses on Native American Cultures and Global Storytelling: Narrative and Identity; and the Integrative Seminar, our capstone course for English majors, among others.